 “Human influence on the climate system is clear and growing, with impacts observed on all continents.
 If left unchecked, climate change will increase the likelihood of severe, pervasive and irreversible impacts for people and ecosystems.
 However, options are available to adapt to climate change and implementing stringent mitigation activities can ensure that the impacts of climate change remain within a manageable range, creating a brighter and more sustainable future.
 These are among the key findings of the Synthesis Report released by the Intergovernmental Panel on Climate Change (IPCC) on Sunday.
 The Synthesis Report distils and integrates the findings of the IPCC Fifth Assessment Report produced by over 800 scientists and released over the past 13 months–the most comprehensive assessment of climate change ever undertaken.”
 (IPCC 2014c)

-I want to thank International Panel on Climate Change contributors too.
+I want to thank IPCC contributors too.

 And then I wonder what it must be like for these scientists to do this work?
-I can only imagine: for their dedication, sacrifices and contributions, I am grateful.
+I can only imagine.
+For their dedication, sacrifices and contributions, I am grateful.